hamidc10/BlockChain_cs646/Project4/PLAN.md

 - we can make each node continuously check for competing blocks and abandon mining the current block if another node mined it faster
 - that way, there is a very low chance for forks to be created
 - each node will process the same transaction at the almost the same time
+- a random value should be added to each node's version of the block in the puzzle algorithm to ensure they don't produce the same hashes / winning nonce values
 - if multiple nodes finish mining and sending a block at the same time, only the one with the smallest nonce value will be kept
+- if multiple blocks are tied with the smallest nonce value, the block with the first alphabetically sorted block hash wins

 ### validating blocks from other nodes